PennyLaneAI/qml/whatisqml.rst

 we run our algorithms on—for example, the success of modern-day deep learning with neural networks is enabled by parallel GPU clusters.

-Quantum machine learning extends the pool of hardware for machine learning by an entirely new type of computing device --- the quantum computer.
+Quantum machine learning extends the pool of hardware for machine learning with an entirely new type of computing device --- the quantum computer.
 Information processing with quantum computers underlies substantially different laws of physics, namely quantum theory.